okwinza/icecast2-php-api/README.md

 * After creating your application, gracenote will provide you with clientTag and clientID.
 * Add them to your config file and launch yourapihost.com/gracenote-php/register.php .
 * If everything went OK, you should get your userID key.
 Save it to your config file.
 That's it.
-You can try requesting youapihost.com/album/Nickelback/Lullaby
+For example, you can try requesting youapihost.com/album/Nickelback/Lullaby

 Dont forget to make storage folders writable.
 Also note, that when album cover image is pulled from gracenote' api for the first time, API then saves it on the filesystem, making subsequent request on same image much faster.